SEN (Special Educational Needs)

 - A Speech and Language Therapist who works regularly in and out of school to assess and support children.

-- We also work with Secondary Schools SENCOs to ensure a successful transition to Year 7.
+- We also work with Secondary Schools SENDCOs to ensure a successful transition to Year 7.
 When children are moving to a new school we can arrange extra visits and we work with children to make booklets about their new school.
 Parents are encouraged to visit the new school and ask any questions they have that may be specific to their child.
-The SENCO liaises closely with other schools to ensure continuity of provision.
+The SENDCO liaises closely with other schools to ensure continuity of provision.

 - GP's/ Hospital professionals